 Becoming A Section 8 Landlord: A Guide

 Millions of Americans need help finding affordable living arrangements.
-Many of these people turn to the Section 8 Housing program to connect with landlords who can provide decent accommodations.
+To solve this vexing issue, many of them turn to the Section 8 Housing program to connect with landlords who can provide accommodations for them and their families.

 What Is A Section 8 Landlord?